Ronnie Quintarelli: Biography

 The 2021 season started with a double retirement as contact involving team-mate Tsugio Matsuda at Okayama and a broken engine at Fuji Speedway impacted the rest of the season.

-The number 23 Nismo car still secured one win at Suzuka and a third place at Autopolis, but the Quintarelli-Matsuda pairing had to settle for ninth in points.
+The No. 23 Nismo car still secured one win at Suzuka and a third place at Autopolis, but the Quintarelli-Matsuda pairing had to settle for ninth in points.
 For the 2022 season, all the Nissan teams debuted the new Z GT500 model.
 However, the Nismo team suffered the tragic loss of its Director Yutaka Suzuki, who prematurely died during the winter.
 Despite the positive start at Okayama with a third place, contact and a mechanical issue jeopardized the following two events.
 A brilliant second place in wet conditions at Sugo put Quintarelli and Matsuda back in title contention.
 Unfortunately, two more technical problems in the two final events at Autopolis and Motegi forced the pairing to seventh place in the standings.

-Finishing in 3rd in Okayama International Circuit in the first race of the 2022, the Italian driver extended his all-time record streak in Super GT to 15th consecutive year at least 1 podium/season as a non-Japanese driver.
+Finishing in third in Okayama International Circuit in the first race of the 2022, Quintarelli extended his all-time record streak in Super GT to 15th consecutive year at least 1 podium/season as a non-Japanese driver.